Frequently Asked Questions

 Are there prerequisites for retreat?

-No formal prerequisites exist.
-However, we provide educational guidance about appropriate retreat lengths based on individual circumstances.
-Students new to intensive practice typically begin with shorter retreats (10-30 days), while experienced practitioners may pursue longer ones (up to 120 days).
-These are recommendations for effective learning, not requirements for access.
+No prerequisites exist.
+We provide educational guidance about appropriate retreat lengths based on individual circumstances.
+Students new to intensive practice are recommended typically to begin with shorter retreats (10-30 days), while experienced practitioners may pursue longer ones (up to 120 days).
+These recommendations are for effective learning, not requirements for access.
 Longer retreats typically occur after students have engaged with foundational coursework, as they represent advanced-level educational integration.

 How much does it cost?